KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 3. **Skill determines results** — Not luck, not who bought more tokens
 4. **Instant resolution** — Win and get paid, no waiting periods

 These desires exist independently of blockchain.
 Chess players have always wanted fair competition with meaningful stakes.
-The question is whether blockchain adds value to this experience—and if so, how to present that value without drowning the player in technical jargon.
+The question is whether blockchain adds value to this experience - and if so - how to present that value without drowning the player in technical jargon.

 ### 1.3 The ETour Approach